 Global Chemicals Company Case Study

-Increased brand awareness; strengthened channel partner, distributor and OEM relationships; and dedicated sales and technical personnel provided path to increased market share.
+Increased brand awareness; strengthened channel partner, distributor, and OEM relationships; and dedicated sales and technical personnel provided a path to increased market share.

 Situation and Challenge

 - The company wanted to accelerate growth in a small and, until recently, neglected part of their business

 - The business segment operated in a slow-growth corner of the industrial coatings industry with few market participants, one dominant player, and very high switching costs